cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

         value: true
 ```

 `.spec.deletionPolicy` is an optional field that specifies the behaviour when a PluginPreset is deleted.
-The possible values are `Delete` and `Orphan`.
+The possible values are `Delete` and `Retain`.
 If set to `Delete` (the default), all Plugins created by the PluginPreset will also be deleted when the PluginPreset is deleted.
-If set to `Orphan`, the Plugins will remain after the PluginPreset is deleted or if the Cluster stops matching the selector.
+If set to `Retain`, the Plugins will remain after the PluginPreset is deleted or if the Cluster stops matching the selector.

 ## Next Steps